temporalio/documentation/docs/server/multi-cluster.md

 </details>

-## Workflow History Conflict Resolution
+## Workflow Execution History conflict resolution

-When a workflow encounters divergence of workflow history, proper conflict resolution should be applied.
+When a Workflow Execution History diverges, proper conflict resolution should be applied.

 In Multi-cluster Replication, workflow history events are modeled as a tree, as shown in the second example in [### Version History].

-Workflows which encounters divergence will have more than one history branches.
+Workflow Execution Histories that diverge will have more than one history branches.
-Among all history branches, the history branch with the highest version is considered as the `current branch` and workflow mutable state is a summary of the current branch.
+Among all history branches, the history branch with the highest version is considered the `current branch` and the Workflow Execution's mutable state is a summary of the current branch.
-Whenever there is a switch between workflow history branches, a complete rebuild of workflow mutable state will occur.
+Whenever there is a switch between Workflow Execution History branches, a complete rebuild of the Workflow Execution's mutable state will occur.

 ## Zombie Workflows

-There is an existing contract that for any namespace & workflow ID combination, there can be at most one run (namespace & workflow ID & run ID) open / running.
+There is an existing contract that for any Namespace and Workflow Id combination, there can be at most one run (Namespace + Workflow Id  + Run Id) open / executing.

-Multi-cluster Replication aims to keep the workflow state as up-to-date as possible among all participating Clusters.
+Multi-cluster Replication aims to keep the Workflow Execution History as up-to-date as possible among all participating Clusters.

-Due to the nature of Multi-cluster Replication, i.e. workflow history events are replicated asynchronously, different run (same namespace & workflow ID) can arrive at target Cluster at different times, sometimes out of order, as shown below:
+Due to the nature of Multi-cluster Replication (i.e. Workflow Execution History events are replicated asynchronously) different Runs (same Namespace and Workflow Id) can arrive at the target Cluster at different times, sometimes out of order, as shown below:

 ```
 | ------------- |          | ------------- |          | ------------- |